-I am a semi-nomadic author, journalist, and presenter hatched in Saaf London, and warped by a steady diet of sherbet lemons, medically prescribed comic books (absolutely true—ask me in person), dirty grey rain, and chips.
+I am a nomadic author, journalist, and presenter hatched in Saaf London, and warped by a steady diet of sherbet lemons, medically prescribed comic books (absolutely true—ask me in person), dirty grey rain, and chips.

 But where did it all begin?
 As a child, I was obsessed with books, comics, films, and TV; particularly the science fiction, fantasy, and horror genres.
 I played video games on the Binatone TV Master (possibly a clone), the Sega Mega Drive, the original beige Nintendo Gameboy, and the breadbox Commodore 64 (the system on which I first started programming).
 My parents shared with me their keen sense of history and I constantly scribbled stories, doodled, and snapped away with a series of film cameras.
 These early interests led to an education and career in science, technology, heritage, and finally media.

 During an eternity in UK higher education, I cobbled together a peculiar mixture of skills and a bewildering array of impressive certificates, diplomas, and licenses.
 I eventually left with a Masters degree in computery related stuff, and transferable credits and research experience in robotics, natural science, archaeology, and... let's just say that it's the tip of an iceberg size mound of certification I keep in a steel filing cabinet to prevent conflagration.
 Quite honestly, we'd be here all night if I listed the bizarre mixture of things I can do.
 In fact, you could write an academic paper about my spaghetti-like educational trajectory.